jasmina-dzurlic/Kassemble/README.md

 `SPAdes`: to assemble denovo contigs.

 ### Description of the data:
-Kassembly will use genomic data in a .fastq format and phenotype data in a .csv format.
+`kassemble` will use genomic data in a .fastq format and phenotype data in a .csv format.

 ### Description of user interaction:
 The preferred way to run analyses in kmerkit is to use the API interactively in a jupyter notebook.
 This allows access to statistics, plotting summaries, and encourages users to create reproducible documentation of their workflow.